An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

 Let $R_0$ denote the entire plane.
 By adding a dummy vertex at each crossing point, $\mathcal{D}$ gives rise to an embedded planar graph.
-This planar graph can then be transformed into an embedded triangulation $T_0$ by adding edges within each face with more than three vertices on its boundary.
-Furthermore, this can be done so that the degree in $T_0$ of every vertex of $G$ is upper bounded by $3n$.
-Indeed, for every vertex of $G$, we can make it so that in between any two consecutive edges in the cyclic ordering around this vertex, at most two new edges are drawn.
-Assign a weight of $1/n$ to every vertex of $G$ and a weight of $0$ to every dummy vertex and apply Theorem~\ref{teo:cycleseparator} to $T_0$, thus obtaining a cycle $C_0$ of length less than $Ln^2$ whose interior and exterior each contain at most $2n/3$ vertices of $G$.
+Using Lemma~\ref{teo:triangulation}, this planar graph can then be transformed into an embedded triangulation $T_0$.
+One can readily check that the original planar graph has at most $n^4/4$ vertices, so $T_0$ has at most $19n^4/4< 5n^4$ vertices, each of degree at most $3n$.
+Assign a weight of $1/n$ to every vertex of $G$ and a weight of $0$ to every other vertex and apply Theorem~\ref{teo:cycleseparator} to $T_0$, thus obtaining a cycle $C_0$ of length less than $\sqrt{5}Ln^2$ whose interior and exterior each contain at most $2n/3$ vertices of $G$.
 Every vertex of $G$ that belongs to $C_0$ can be assigned to either the interior or the exterior of the cycle so that the number of vertices in any of these two regions plus the number of vertices that have been assigned to it is still no more than $2n/3$.
-By modifying the triangulation and the cycle $C_0$ as depicted in Figure~\ref{fig:1}, we obtain a new cycle $C_0'$ with less than $Ln^2+n\cdot 3n$ nodes which contains no vertex of $G$.
+By modifying the triangulation and the cycle $C_0$ as depicted in Figure~\ref{fig:1}, we obtain a new cycle $C_0'$ with less than $\sqrt{5}Ln^4+n\cdot 3n$ nodes which contains no vertex of $G$.
 Denote the two closed regions induced by this curve as $R_1$ and $R_2$; these contain at most $2n/3$ vertices of $G$ each.